higgsaxhh/rome/README.md

 3. Create lovely development experiences
 4. Build things nobody knew they needed

 These attributes serve long term development by maintaining a code quality and architecture that adapts to the chaos intrinsic to fast-pace research teams.
-Ask me how I know!

 ---